Farini/SkyNation/Readme.md

 - [X] Remake TrussView
 - [X] Player avatar picker
 - [X] Load Scene automatically
+- [X] Player Avatar on Overlay
+- [X] View with GameMessages (where chat is)
+- [X] More realistic numbers on building things

-- [ ] GameGenerators + Encoding64
+- [X] GameGenerators + Encoding64
-- [ ] People generator - every hour.
+- [X] People generator - every hour.
 Pay for more.
 And generate Materials engineer first
-- [ ] Freebies Generator
+- [X] Freebies Generator
 - [ ] Freebies TokenLevels
 - [ ] Where to display freebies? -> Accounting, add new game message (not achievement)